 As with the DPF, oil coolers are another problematic area due to clogging.
 Sometimes EGR failures are incorrectly diagnosed, and the real issue at hand is a clogged oil cooler.
 The 6.4 Powerstroke oil cooler is responsible for cooling the engine oil – exactly as the name sounds.
-It uses coolant to cool the oil, and those passages may become blocked over time.
+An oil cooler is similar to a radiator or intercooler that has a bunch of passages inside it that funnel oil around.
+It uses coolant in separate passages to cool the oil, and those passages may become blocked over time.
 When this occurs the engine oil temps may rise higher than normal.

 Look for the following symptoms that may indicate the Ford 6.4 diesel oil cooler is having problems:

 As mentioned above, the oil and coolant temperatures should remain within 15 degrees of each other.
 If the oil is consistently getting too hot then the 6.4 oil cooler may be too clogged to operate effectively.